Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Specification

 In all other situations where placing a virtual environment at the project root in a .venv directory is not possible or desirable, a .venv file SHOULD be written in the project root instead.
-The file’s contents MUST be a single line containing the path to the directory containing the virtual environment (i.e. the directory containing pyvenv.cfg).
+The file MUST contain at least a single line recording the path to the directory of the virtual environment (i.e. the directory containing pyvenv.cfg).
 The file MUST be encoded in UTF-8.
-A single trailing newline in the file is acceptable (either \r\n or \n), and so code reading the file should strip off any trailing newline.
-The path in the file is expected to be specific to the machine it’s on, so there are no requirements on path formatting (i.e. a POSIX path is not required).
-The path MAY be relative to the .venv file to ease creation of the file by hand.
-Tools MUST verify that the directory the file points to exists before using it to prevent tools from being tricked into e.g. blindly passing the file contents into subprocess.run(..., shell=True).
+If \r\n or \n are contained in the file then the path is considered from the start of the file until the first newline in the file with the rest of the file’s contents ignored but reserved for future use cases, otherwise the path is the entire contents of the file.
+There are NO requirements on path formatting (i.e. a POSIX path is not required).
+The path MAY be relative to the .venv file.
+Tools SHOULD verify that the directory the file points to exists before using it.

 Tools looking for a virtual environment SHOULD look for the .venv directory or file and handle them appropriately.
 Tools SHOULD NOT prefer one format over another when searching for a virtual environment (e.g. if a tool looks up through parent directories for a virtual environment, it shouldn’t look for a directory first and then a file; the first thing found with the .venv path name should be chosen).
 Sharing the same path name for both the directory and file means there is no precedence issue within the same directory.
+If the found .venv is a symlink, it does NOT alter how the resolved file is treated; symlinks SHOULD be treated as if they were a regular entry in the file system.

 This PEP proposes some changes to the venv module to go along with the above recommendations: